Skip links

 How is Argentina addressing the gender gap in access to financial services?

 In 2023, more than 750 million women worldwide were excluded from the formal financial system, according to Women’s World Banking.
-In this context, Argentina ranks 36th out of 146 countries in the World Economic Forum’s 2023 Global Gender Gap Index.
-Of the four areas measured by the index—education, health and survival, economic participation and opportunity, and political empowerment—the country performed well in the first two.
-However, a significant gender gap persists in women’s economic participation and opportunities.
+In this context, Argentina ranks 36th out of 146 countries in the Global Gender Gap Index by the World Economic Forum (2023).
+Of the four areas measured by this index—educational attainment, health and survival, economic participation and opportunities, and political empowerment—the country scored well in the first two.
+However, there is a significant gender gap in women’s economic participation and opportunities.

 According to the report “Mainstreaming Gender Lens Investing into Argentina’s Financial Sector,” a joint effort by Columbia University’s School of International and Public Affairs (SIPA) and Pro Mujer’s Gender Knowledge Lab, in collaboration with Argentina’s Sustainable Finance Protocol, the challenges women face are multifaceted.
 These range from limited participation in the workforce to underrepresentation in leadership positions and restricted access to financial resources.

-These findings are alarming, especially considering that this type of exclusion negatively impacts fundamental aspects of women’s lives, such as dignity, freedom, and self-determination.
+These findings are alarming, especially considering that this type of exclusion negatively impacts women’s dignity, freedom, and self-determination.
 Women’s inclusion in the financial system is not only a matter of social justice but also an economic opportunity for the country.
 According to IDB Invest, if women fully participated in formal employment, Latin America’s GDP could grow by $26 billion.

 Challenges to achieving equality